MaximeV1314/QuantumSimLite-Win-MacOS-Linux/README.md

 ## Key Features:

 1. **Eigenstates Visualization:**
-   - Explore eigenstates for any potential in 1D for a single particle.
+   - Explore eigenstates for any potential in 1D and 2D for a single particle.
    - View detailed visualizations in the application.

 2. **Quantum Dynamics:**